repath-project/repath-studio/CONTRIBUTING.md

 a framework for building Modern Web Apps in ClojureScript.
 You should probably take a look at their [exceptional documentation](https://day8.github.io/re-frame/re-frame/).

+## Style Guide

+We try to follow the [Clojure Style Guide](https://guide.clojure.style/) as much as possible.

+In addition to the [idiomatic names](https://guide.clojure.style/#idiomatic-names), we use the following conventions

+- e - event
+- el - element
+- attr, attrs - attribute, attributes

 ## App structure

 Main structure